Colorful Karlovy Vary is the Best European Spa Town You’ve Never Heard Of

 The Hotel Romance Puskin overlooking the Market Colonnade

-Grand Hotel Pupp – For a luxurious stay in Karlovy Vary, it’s impossible to top the majestic Grand Pupp Hotel.
 Dating back to 1701, this elegant, historic hotel sits directly on the river and offers a full wellness spa including saunas, pools, and a salt cave.
 It’s also famous for hosting the annual Karlovy Vary Film Festival.

-Revelton Studios Karlovy Vary – If you’re on a budget, there’s no better choice than this modern aparthotel.
-As one of the newest hotels in town, rooms are freshly decorated, spotless and well appointed.
-Most rooms are single room studios with small kitchens.
+Most rooms are single-room studios with small kitchens.
 Larger rooms have sleeping lofts and are great for families.
 While a little further away from the heart of town than the other two choices, it’s still within walking distance.

-Top 5 Things to do in Karlovy Vary
+Top 5 Things to Do in Karlovy Vary

 That’s right, the hot springs in Karlovy Vary are for drinking, not soaking (well mostly, at least)!

-And not only is a spa drinking cup the perfect souvenir from your visit, it’s a must for sampling all of the local hot springs.
-The spa cups come in all shapes, sizes, colors and designs.
-And conveniently, we find them readily available for purchase on just about every corner!
+Not only is a spa drinking cup the perfect souvenir from your visit, but it’s also a must for sampling all of the local hot springs.

 Karlovy Vary Spa Drinking Cup